How do we decide what the limits are? How can we enforce them? Will it be the same limits at different ages? What would you say and do?

 - Rarely when the struggle is not constructive anymore (when you see children are so tired and overwhelmed with emotion) there will be a need to separate the kids or put the object of desire away.
 I might say something like: “Looks like we all need a break.
 Let’s try it next time.”

-Sometimes if the conflicts continue to be overwhelming it could be a decision to shorten a playdate and go home.
+Sometimes if the conflicts continue to be overwhelming it could be a decision to shorten a play date and go home.
 Make sure that your message about your decision to go home is not a threat.
 Instead of saying: “If you are going to hit one more time, we will go home.
-I would say this: “It seems like you are having a hard time.
+I would say this: “It seems like you are both having a hard time.
 I wonder if you need some space today.
 Let’s take a break and try again another time.”
+This way you have plan how end play date, when it is necessary gracefully.

-Our goal is to enable children to regulate, process and not be judged for their actions or needs and the adult’s role is to facilitate that.
+Our goal is to enable children to regulate the process and not be judged for their actions or needs and the adult’s role is to facilitate that.

 Photo credit: Natalia Nikitina